niqdev/packtpub-crawler/readme.md

 To *send* a notification via email using Gmail you should:

 * Allow ["less secure apps"](https://www.google.com/settings/security/lesssecureapps) and ["DisplayUnlockCaptcha"](https://accounts.google.com/DisplayUnlockCaptcha) on your account
-* If you can't sign in to your email app due to `smtplib.SMTPAuthenticationError`, [here](https://support.google.com/mail/answer/78754) some suggestion
+* If you can't sign in to your email app due to `smtplib.SMTPAuthenticationError`, [here](https://support.google.com/mail/answer/78754) the troubleshooting
 * Change your Gmail credentials in the config file

 ```